 The Outbreak Control Team will continue to meet as appropriate.
-The CCDC will be responsible for supplying interim information to the local CCG.
+The CCDC will be responsible for supplying interim information to the local statutory NHS body.
 The Environmental Health Officers (EHOs) will be responsible for supplying interim information to the local authority.